warpstreamlabs/bento/website/docs/configuration/field_paths.md

 ## Arrays

-When Benthos encounters an array whilst traversing a JSON structure it requires the next path segment to be either an integer of an existing index, or, depending on whether the path is used to query or set the target value, the character `*` or `-` respectively.
+When Bento encounters an array whilst traversing a JSON structure it requires the next path segment to be either an integer of an existing index, or, depending on whether the path is used to query or set the target value, the character `*` or `-` respectively.

 For example, if we had the following JSON structure: